DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     Triggered by pushes (including merged-PRs) to dev.

-    When a major update is made, update the branch name that this CI/CD sends new changes to.
+    When a major update is made, make sure the script in github-cherrypick.yml can still find the latest LTS and Production branches (to cherry-pick to) correctly.

 !!!
 Success ""